exercism/v3-beta/README.md

 We also provide a Changelog at the bottom of this file so that you can easily see which new things that have been added since you last checked.

 Please only test things while being **logged in**, and note that only GitHub login works during the beta.
+You can use your existing Exercism account to log in.

 ### Pages/flows ready for testing